-Bishop's Castle is a 0.1 mile moderately trafficked out and back trail located near Rye, CO that offers the chance to see wildlife and is rated as moderate.
+Bishop's Castle is a 0.1 mile moderately trafficked out and back trail located near Beulah, Colorado that offers the chance to see wildlife and is good for all skill levels.
 The trail is primarily used for walking and nature trips and is accessible year-round.

 From Pueblo: South on I-25, turn west at highway 165 going northeast through Colorado City and Rye approximately 27 miles to Bishop Castle.
 In San Isabel National Forest near Lake Isabel.
 From Colorado Springs: South on Hwy 115 to Florence, CO.
 Turn south (left) on Hwy 67.
 Turn west (right) on Hwy 96 at Wetmore, CO.
 Turn south (left) on Hwy 165, heading toward Rye.
 Bishop's Castle is on the west (right) side of the road- approx 15 miles.

 It's a very interesting place to visit.
 A testament to how much one human being can accomplish if they set their mind to it.
 With that said- I would like to reemphasize what Jim Bishop will tell you- you enter at your own risk.

 The map stopped short of the actual location but if you continue driving about 3-4 miles you will see cars parked on the road, and you'll know you are there.
 It was scary climbing up but amazing when you get to the top.
 Hold on to your little ones because there are places where there aren't any railing!

 Awesome place!
 The structure becomes progressively unstable as one works their way towards the top, but I think that's what makes this place fun!

 The architecture is beautiful.
 Worth exploring, even if you don't want to climb the stairs to the top of the towers.

 Very cool place!
 Super interesting history, too!
 Climbing the towers is super scary if you're afraid of heights, but still really fun and amazing to look at and be inside.
 Beautiful architecture.
 We also saw a large black bear on our way home, not far from there!